parsiya/parsiya.net/content/page/CheatSheet.markdown

     * `C:\Program Files (x86)\Windows Kits\10\Debuggers\`
 3. Go into each of the x64 and x86 directories and run the following command:
     * `windbg -I`
-4. You should get a prompt that says Windbg has been installed as the default post-mortem debugger.
+4. You should get a prompt that says WinDbg has been installed as the default post-mortem debugger.

-### Remove Windbg as the Post-Mortem Debugger
+### Remove WinDbg as the Post-Mortem Debugger
-You need to delete some registry keys.
+Delete some registry keys.

 * 64-bit version
     1. Go to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\AeDebug`.